-The Neonatal Outreach Team cover a large area, so families are asked to be understanding about punctuality for home visits as journey times and length of visits cannot always be expected.
-In Cambridge the outreach team works 7 days a week and work between 8 to 4pm.
-However the Community team for this area may run slightly diﬀerent than the community team that covers your area.
+The neonatal outreach team cover a large area, so families are asked to be understanding about punctuality for home visits as journey times and length of visits cannot always be expected.
+In Cambridge the outreach team works 7 days a week and work between 8am to 4pm.
+However the community team for this area may run slightly diﬀerent than the community team that covers your area.
 Please speak with the nursing staﬀ regarding your local community team and their service hours.

 Please remember to register your baby with the GP before going home.

 Depending on your baby’s clinical needs, you may be offered ongoing follow up in one or more of the consultants clinics.
 Follow-up plans will be made and communicated to you before your baby is discharged.
 Clinics may include:

 - Neurology clinic

 - SHO clinic

 Once at home

 Once discharged the following health professionals will continue to advise you on feeding, growth, vaccinations and development as well as general care.

 - General practitioner (GP): A GP is your family doctor.
 They are the first person to see if you have any concerns about your baby’s health.
 Your GP can also make referrals to other health professionals.